UniversalScientificTechnologies/xDOS_doc/SPACEDOS/SPACEDOS01B.md

 ## Applications
 - Space Dosimetry and spectrometry for unmanned missions
    - TLR9 space dosimetry instrument - flight heritage: Sokrat-R (NORAD ID 44404) satellite
-   - Real-time determination of the absorbed dose in silicon and dose equivalent
+   - Real-time determination of the absorbed dose in silicon and the dose equivalent
    - To study the material shielding
 - Space Radiation Research
    - Determine the LET energy spectrum of the cosmic particles
    - Measure the time evolution of the radiation flux
-   - Operated on board of CubeSat
+   - Operated on board a CubeSat

 ## Main technical parameters

-  * Deposited Energy range: from 100 keV to 9 MeV, optionally extended to range from 200 keV to 12 MeV (divided into eight logarithmic channels)
+  * Deposited Energy range: from 100 keV to 9 MeV
   * Measurement environment: vacuum < 3.2×10^-2 Pa
   * Energy Resolution: < 50 keV/channel
   * Particle types: electrons, protons, heavy ions